 Certainly, when it comes to discerning whether the decision of a Tribunal is infected with legal error, I’m of the view that it is not usually prudent for a Migration Agent to advise in relation to jurisdictional error.

 This is because it requires considerable knowledge of legal principles, and registered Migration Agents either do not have this skill set or knowledge base.
 Also, there are additional rules and qualifications needed for registered and practicing Australian legal practitioners.

 Some Migration Agents work around this issue by using and associating with lawyers, or by committing clients into a direct brief situation, where they are ghosting themselves and a relationship is effective between the visa applicant and a barrister.
 This is known as a direct brief scenario.

 Migration Agents should not be briefing barristers directly.
 Rather, barristers should be taking briefs, within the meaning of the Uniform Solicitor’s Rules and the Uniform Barrister’s Rules, either directly from clients in a direct brief situation, or from Australian legal practitioners.

-If you have a visa refusal, then you should take steps to obtain advice from an Australian Legal Practitioner skilled in the area of Australian immigration law.
+If you have a visa refusal, you should take steps to obtain advice from an Australian Legal Practitioner skilled in the area of Australian immigration law.

-The first question you should ask is whether or not your prospective representative is an Australian Legal Practitioner and what level of success they have had in running cases before the Administrative Appeals Tribunal and in the Federal Circuit Court and the Federal Court in respect of challenges to immigration decision making.
+The first question you should ask is whether or not your prospective representative is an Australian legal practitioner, and what level of success they have had in running cases before the Administrative Appeals Tribunal (AAT), and in the Federal Circuit Court (FCC), and the Federal Court in respect of challenges to immigration decision-making.

 Best practice in FCC litigation

-The better option is to get 2 or 3 separate opinions in relation to prospects for success in either making a fresh application (if that is possible) or making an appeal to the Administrative Appeals Tribunal.
+The better option is to get 2 or 3 separate opinions in relation to prospects for success in either making a fresh application (if that is possible) or making an appeal to the AAT.

-Our practice is a leader in the field of assisting with visa refusals, having successfully pursued hundreds and hundreds of cases at the Tribunal, and succeeding in a significant number of important cases in the Federal Circuit Court in respect of immigration administrative decision making.
+Our practice is a leader in the field of assisting with visa refusals, having successfully pursued hundreds and hundreds of cases at the Tribunal, and succeeding in a significant number of important cases in the FCC in respect of immigration administrative decision-making.